Action off Bougainville: Battle

 The remaining four "Bettys" attempted to clear the area, but were immediately swarmed by Wildcats.
 Three were shot down, at the cost of two F4Fs to return fire.
 The last managed to escape the fighters, but ran into an SBD piloted by VB-2's XO, Lieutenant Walter F. Henry.
 Henry overtook it and shot it down, leaving no survivors from the 2nd Chûtai.
+While returning to the carriers, Henry happened on a ditched bomber of the 2nd Air Group being abandoned by its crew, and promptly strafed its survivors.

 A second formation of "Bettys" was detected by radar at 16.49, 12 mi out on the disengaged side of the task force.
 These were the 4th Kōkūtai's 1st Chûtai, led by the group CO, Lieutenant Commander Takuzo Ito.
 With the majority of fighters chasing the remains of the 2nd Chûtai, only two Wildcats, flown by Lieutenant Edward "Butch" O'Hare and Lieutenant (junior grade) Marion Dufilho, were available to confront the intruders.
 The two F4F pilots were directed eastward and arrived 1500 ft above eight "Bettys" (reported as nine) flying close together in V formation 9 mi out at 1700.
 During the first pass, Dufilho's guns jammed, leaving O'Hare to attack the bombers alone.

 O'Hare employed a high-side diving attack from the right side of the formation, accurately placing bursts of gunfire into the outside "Betty"'s right engine and wing fuel tanks.
 When the stricken craft, commanded by Petty Officer 2nd Class Ryosuke Kogiku (3rd Shotai), lurched to starboard, O'Hare switched to the next plane up the line, that of Petty Officer 1st Class Koji Maeda (3rd Shotai leader).
 Maeda's plane caught fire, but his crew managed to put out the flames with "one single spurt of liquid...from the fire-extinguisher."
 Neither Maeda or Kogiku had sustained fatal damage, and would catch up with the group before bomb release.

 With two "Bettys" knocked out of formation (albeit temporarily), O'Hare initiated another firing pass, this time from the left side.
 His first target was the outside plane, flown by Petty Officer 1st Class Bin Mori (2nd Shotai).
 Aiming across to the far side of Mori's bomber, O'Hare's bullets damaged the right engine and left fuel tank, forcing Mori to dump his bombs and abort his mission.
 With Mori out of combat, O'Hare next targeted Ito's senior wingman, Petty Officer 1st Class Susumu Uchiyama (1st Shotai), whose plane did not recover from its dive.